+SideA.
+The party that constitute Side A in the conflict.
+For each conflict the parties are listed in alphabetical order, using the latest known names of the parties involved.

+SideAID.
+The ID of the groups that make up Side A. These IDs are taken from the UCDP Actor Dataset (Pettersson, 2015).
+For conflicts with multiple actors fighting together a temporary coalition ID has been assigned.
+A list of coalition IDs can be found below.

+SideAComponents3.
+For conflicts with multiple actors fighting together, the actors' separate Actor IDs, taken from the UCDP Actor Dataset, are listed in this variable and separated by a comma.

-- Side A. The party that constitute Side A in the conflict.
-For each conflict the parties are listed in alphabetical order, using the latest known names of the parties involved. - Side A ID.
-The ID of the groups that make up Side A. These IDs are taken from the UCDP Actor Dataset (Harbom & Sundberg, 2009). - Side B. The party that constitute Side B in the conflict.
-For each conflict the parties are listed in alphabetical order, using the latest known names of the parties involved. - Side B ID.
-The ID of the groups that make up Side B. These IDs are taken from the UCDP Actor Dataset (Harbom & Sundberg, 2009).
+SideB.
+The party that constitute Side B in the conflict.
+For each conflict the parties are listed in alphabetical order, using the latest known names of the parties involved.

+SideBID.
+The ID of the groups that make up Side B. These IDs are taken from the UCDP Actor Dataset (Pettersson, 2015).
+For conflicts with multiple actors fighting together a temporary coalition ID has been assigned.
+A list of coalition IDs can be found below.

+SideBComponents4.
+For conflicts with multiple actors fighting together, the actors' separate Actor IDs, taken from the UCDP Actor Dataset, are listed in this variable and separated by a comma.

 StartDate.
-The first time the conflict reaches 25 battle-related deaths in one calendar year.
+The first time there is a recorded event in a given dyad that results in at least one fatality.
 This date is the same for all years in which the conflict has been active, regardless of whether the conflict has been active in several episodes or not.